Parent Handbook: Student Life

-The University of Memphis currently has approximately 170 Registered Student Organizations (RSOs) and the numbers are growing every day.
-RSOs offer programs, events, leadership opportunities, and activities that reflect the diverse nature of our student body.
+The University of Memphis currently has approximately 170 Registered Student Organizations (RSO) and the numbers are growing every day.
+Registered Student Organizations (RSO) offer programs, events, leadership opportunities, and activities that reflect the diverse nature of our student body.

-Whether your student is looking for a group that supports athletics or the arts, community service or cultural awareness, religious or political activism, the Greek community or academic scholarship, there's an RSO for him or her.
+Whether your student is looking for a group that supports athletics or the arts, community service or cultural awareness, religious or political activism, the Greek community or academic scholarship, there's an Registered Student Organization for him or her.

 Fraternity & Sorority Life

-About 10% of undergraduate population at the University are a member of a fraternity or sorority.
+About 10% of the undergraduate population at the University is a member of a fraternity or sorority.
 These organizations recruit new members in the fall and spring semesters.
 The Fraternity & Sorority Affairs office oversees all Greek organizations on campus and is ready to answer student and parent questions.